 Prevents common disease and fungi

 Trees much like humans can contract diseases very easily and pruning is the most effective way of keeping your trees in top health to naturally fight against them.

 By removing an infected portion of the tree the outbreak of a major problem can be prevented.
-A consulting arborist has the expertise to identifying the symptoms of the disease in trees and assess the potential damage it can cause to the tree or other trees in your yard.
+A consulting arborist has the expertise in identifying the symptoms of the disease in trees and assessing the potential damage it can cause to the tree or other trees in your yard.